UmichCG/LEAP/README.md

 1) <b>Sentiment Analysis Experiments</b>

-Experiments carried on the NLTK subjectivity dataset, consisting of 5,000 objective and 5,000 subjective tweets.
+*sentiment.py* includes experiments carried on the NLTK subjectivity dataset, consisting of 5,000 objective and 5,000 subjective tweets.

 The dataset was split into:
 - training: 4,000 objective and 4,000 subjective tweets